bearded7/StoreManager-Flask-and-Python-API/README.md

 - To access specific sale record (attendant only, username is attendant, password: python) /StoreManager/api/v1/Sales/<salesId>
 - To create a product(admin only): /StoreManager/api/v1/Products/Add
 - To create a sale record (attendant only): /StoreManager/api/v1/Sales/Create

+SPECIAL thanks to:

+- Frank Atukunda
+- Namara Racheal
+For their initial help during the development of this API, You two have unblocked me on quite a number of challenges and for that I am grateful!

+APPRECIATION
+- To my LFA and the entire team-aretha for being there to unblock me during the later stages of this challenge.
+I am grateful!